Mikael-Braun/CyberSecurity/HackThisSite/Challenges/Basic/Level01/WriteUp/WriteUp.md

 ---

 ## ✅ What I learned (notes)
-Inspecting the source code of a webpage is a simple but powerful skill that helps uncover hidden information.
-HTML comments and leftover debug text are common places for trivial hints in early/challenge levels.
+- Inspecting the source code of a webpage is a simple but powerful skill that helps uncover hidden information.
+- HTML comments and leftover debug text are common places for trivial hints in early challenges.

 ---